 An issuer may review and comment on an analyst's report without triggering disclosure requirements under Regulation FD so long as it refrains from communicating material nonpublic information.
-SEC, Division of Corporation Finance, Manual of Publicly Available Telephone Interpretations, Supplement, Regulation FD, Question 7 (Oct.
-2000).
 For example, an issuer ordinarily would not be disclosing material nonpublic information if it corrected historical facts that were a matter of public record or if it shared seemingly inconsequential data that, when pieced together with public information by a skilled analyst with knowledge of the issuer and the industry, resulted in a report that revealed material nonpublic information.
-Id.
 However, the SEC staff has made clear that an issuer may not use the discussion of an analyst's report as a vehicle for selectively communicating-either expressly or implicitly-material nonpublic information.
-Id.
+SEC, Compliance and Disclosure Interpretations, Regulation FD, Question 101.03 (Aug.
+14, 2009).